onewelcome/sdk-react-native/docs/topic-guides/5-user-authentication-with-biometric.md

     .then(profile => {
         console.log('Registration success! ', profile);
     })
-    .catch(err => {
+    .catch(error => {
-        console.error('Registration failed: ', err);
+        console.error('Registration failed: ', error.message);
     })

+// ...
 // Fingerprint handling
+//

+const {active, stage, fallbackToPin, cancelFlow} = useFingerprintFlow();
 ```
-#TODO: openPinScreenAuth?

 If the user fails to authenticate using fingerprint too many times (this limit is set by the OS), the fingerprint authenticator is automatically deregistered and the relevant tokens are revoked by the Onegini React Native plugin.
-At this point, a fallback to PIN is performed, and the user is request to enter their PIN via `openPinScreenAuth`.
-If this too, fails, returned value will be `null` which is signalling the authentication has failed.
+At this point, a fallback to PIN is performed, and the user is request to enter their PIN.